Pearl Jumeirah Overview

 35% of the 10 million square foot island was to be sold as building plots while the rest was to be set aside for landscaping, public facilities and infrastructure.
 By October 2010 45% of the saleable land for investors to build on had been sold and was handed over to investors by the end of the year.

 It was said that land buyers for Pearl Jumeirah were predominantly UAE nationals, but also included Indian nationals.
 Meraas claimed that there was also ‘very strong interest’ from Iranian nationals as well as from China and Taiwan.

 The Island infrastructure - electricity, roads, water and sewerage - was completed in early 2012, and in 2013 construction of the mosque and community centre began.
 By August 2014 several villas were being built.

 In 2016 Nikki Beach Resort & Spa Dubai opened on the north beach.

 Pearl Jumeirah Buildings

-We currently maintain records for 1 building developments on Pearl Jumeirah.
+We currently maintain records for 1 building development on Pearl Jumeirah.